sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Local dining options ==

-We will add more details as the workshop approaches, but for now check out the [[https://drive.google.com/open?id=1A2B4-EmWB1cUQat364SzVJV9aD4&usp=sharing|map]] Christelle made!
+Check out the [[https://drive.google.com/open?id=1A2B4-EmWB1cUQat364SzVJV9aD4&usp=sharing|map]] Christelle made!
+Some people will be getting takeout for dinner.

 == To prepare for the workshop ==